duyngha/docker-laravel/README.md

 ### Do bash command

-To do the bash command in Docker container, you can use the `exec` command in Docker.
+- To do the bash command in Docker container, you can use the `exec` command in Docker.

 `docker-compose exec php php artisan route:list`

+- Or, you can create an alias in bash profile file to quickly call docker exec command

+`alias dbash="docker-compose exec php /bin/bash"`

+Now, you can type `dbash` in terminal to access the internal docker container.